Our Process at NHS Spay & Neuter Center

 - If your pet has been vaccinated, please bring the rabies vaccination certificate along with you to your appointment.

-- If you are unable to provide proof, we will administer a rabies vaccine to your pet for an additional fee.
+- If you are unable to provide proof of current rabies vaccination, our veterinarian will administer a rabies vaccine to your pet.
+Additional charges apply.